An Architect’s Guide to Salesforce Integration

 How do you start building a no-code Salesforce integration?

-Whether you’re new to integration or an experienced developer, the typical process is relatively straightforward: start small, test, adjust and repeat.
+Whether you’re new to integration or an experienced developer, the typical process is relatively straightforward: start small, test, adjust, and repeat.

 Start small, scale over time

-Instead of trying to begin your Salesforce integration by cramming all of your project scope into one initiative, realize you can take your time with it.
 Jacqui and I would often work with teams who would ask Salesforce consultants to provide them with everything but the kitchen sink in a single project.
 That’s fine when you’re working with an implementation partner or a contractor, but no-code tools use subscription models.
 One plan gives you unlimited access to the tool for as long as you want it.

 So set up a test workflow with a limited scope to get comfortable with the environment you’ll be working in.